solliancenet/microsoft-mysql-developer-guide/artifacts/03-02-CloudDeploy-AppService-Container/README.md

 # Migrate to Azure App Service Containers

-Now that you have containerized versions of your applications, you can host them in several places in Azure.
+Now that a containerized version of the applications exists, it can now be hosted in several places in Azure.
 Here we explore Azure App Service Containers.

 ## Push images to Azure Container Registry

-1. If you haven't already, be sure to push your images to your Azure Container Registry using the [Push Images to Acr](./../Misc/01_PushImagesToAcr.md) article.
+1. If they have not been pushed already, push the images to the Azure Container Registry using the [Push Images to Acr](./../Misc/01_PushImagesToAcr.md) article.

 ## Run images in Azure App Service